ScottLogic/blog/smendis-scottlogic/_posts/2023-02-19-testing-spring-boot-with-testcontainers.md

 }
 ~~~

 Yeah! your very own throwable PostgreSQL test container is now in business.
-Just autowire your repository and start calling it's methods to test it as you normally do.
+Just autowire your repository and start calling its methods to test the repository as you wish.

 ### Creating the projects repository